 Originally a silent film theater, the opening day celebration included a showing of

 “The Common Law,” starring Corinne Griffith and Conway Tearle.
 The film was accompanied by music from the Kimball organ, and the house orchestra, which was known as “The Loganians.”
-Then-mayor of Philadelpha W. Freeland Kendrick and Jules E. Mastbaum, the president of the Stanley Company, spoke at the the opening.
+Then-mayor of Philadelphia W. Freeland Kendrick and Jules E. Mastbaum, the president of the Stanley Company, spoke at the opening.
 Like most of its contemporaries, the Logan eventually switched over from silent films to “talkies,” or motion pictures with sound.

 The Logan was closed in 1972, and in May of 1973 the building was sold by RKO Stanley Warner for $350,000 to the Deliverance Evangelist Church (DEC), one of the largest congregations in the area at the time.
 DEC made some alterations to the theater, including adding a closed circuit television system, as the theater was often filled to capacity.
 This allowed people to watch the three-hour-long services from the former Waltz Studio ballroom.
 DEC moved out of the Logan in 1992, and the theater was abandoned.
 Soon after, the roof began to leak, causing major water damage.